About Us Courses Locations Contact Us Student Portal

 Can't find the answer you're looking for?
 Reach out to our customer support team.

-After completing the program, you will be eligible to take the National Registry of Emergency Medical Technicians (NREMT) EMR exam, which allows you to become a certified EMR.
+After successfully completing the program, you will be eligible to take the National Registry of Emergency Medical Technicians (NREMT) exam.
+Passing this exam allows you to become a licensed EMT in most states.

 Ready to Start Your EMT Career?